TantalizingPotato/progress/README.md

 > * we choose to implement LDBC-SNB-BI and are working on these now (6/25)

+## Progress 11-23

+### ✅ Finished
+1. finished most of experiments.
+### 👷 In Progress
+1. writing the paper.
+2. learning PyTorch internals.
+### 📈 To Do
+1. to do remaining experiments like Performance Per Dollar test.

 ## Progress 11-9

 ### ✅ Finished